 Taking inspiration from its view over the Tower of London, Rotunda’s Crown Jewels Afternoon Tea celebrates the most visited artefacts in Britain.
 While the classically British finger sandwiches like egg mayonnaise with truffle oil or minted cucumber are expectedly delicious, the main affair is courtesy of the restaurant’s executive pastry chef who has created a selection of pastries inspired by the Crown Jewels themselves.
 A Griotte Amarena cherry and liquorice macaron topped with silver jewel is among the array of tasty delights.
 Of course, homemade scones with seasonal jams and Devonshire clotted cream are the closing event.
 For an afternoon tea fit for a royal, book a private roof terrace where the British pastime can be enjoyed overlooking the iconic landmark and the River Thames. £35pp. fourseasons.com

-An afternoon tea experience has launched at the newly opened Belmond Cadogan Hotel in Chelsea, designed by award-winning restauranteur Adam Handling.
+An afternoon tea experience has launched at the recently opened Belmond Cadogan Hotel in Chelsea, designed by award-winning restauranteur Adam Handling.
 The menu is inspired by happy memories at Adam’s grandmother’s house, designed to evoke nostalgia and feelings of warmth – of course, with an elegant touch.
 Savoury offerings include sausage rolls with brown sauce and salt cod croquettes, alongside a selection of traditional sandwiches such as roasted chicken with lemon thyme mayonnaise on malt bread.
 Sweet delights, meanwhile, are inspired by the story of notable scientist, collector and traveller Sir Hans Sloane, in honour of the building’s historic location on Sloane Street.
 Quintessential British ingredients are set alongside international elements: desserts include a Granny Smith apple & lemongrass cremeux, a white chocolate & raspberry mousse, and a passion fruit curd tart.
 Tea offerings are equally exciting, with an extensive selection available from Newby Teas, including two signature Adam Handling assam and breakfast blends, available exclusively at the hotel.
-Served daily from 1.30-5.30pm.
-Book at adamhandlingchelsea.co.uk
+To celebrate the launch of the new Matthew Williamson range from Newby Teas, a special offering will be available throughout Afternoon Tea Week, with pastries including Orange & Lemongrass Cremeux, Passion Fruit Curd Tart with Coconut Mousse and Salted Caramel Sacher with Milk Chocolate Chantilly.
+Served daily from 1.30-5.30pm. adamhandlingchelsea.co.uk

-After their “Tale as Old as Time” themed tea sold out completely in 2018, Town House at The Kensington is launching their new tea, ‘London Landmarks’, with places available to book from January 3rd.
-The tea takes inspiration from historic and iconic London landmarks such as a telephone box, Big Ben, The Gherkin and The Shard, with treats including a rhubarb mousse, lemon curd tart, bridge rolls and more. £42pp or £54.50 with a glass of Champagne – find out more and book via townhousekensington.com
+This London-inspired afternoon tea takes inspiration from historic and iconic landmarks around the city such as a telephone box, Big Ben, The Gherkin and The Shard, with treats including a rhubarb mousse, lemon curd tart, bridge rolls and more. £42pp or £54.50 with a glass of Champagne. townhousekensington.com

 World-renowned for its iconic High Tea, The Savoy is constantly updating its menu to ensure its guests enjoy the very best of the season.
-Served in the magnificent Thomas Foyer and accompanied by live piano music, The Savoy’s afternoon tea is a London classic with its seasonal cakes and pastries created by executive pastry chef Ludwig Hely.
-They recently launched an vegan afternoon tea menu, featuring freshly cut vegan sandwiches filled with plant-based fillings on a medley of white, brown, spinach and olive bread including pepperonata with hummus, truffle and mustard cress, and roasted courgettes with babaganoush.
-These can be enjoyed alongside a selection of homemade plain and raisin scones paired with vegan cream and various jams, plus seasonal pastries and cakes.
-From £65 per person, daily.
+Served in the magnificent Thomas Foyer and accompanied by live piano music, The Savoy’s afternoon tea is a London classic with its seasonal cakes and pastries created by executive pastry chef Daniel Pearse.
+Their summer afternoon tea runs in partnership with JING Tea, with whom they have worked closely with to ensure an optimal tea drinking experience.
+Light, floral pastries herald the finest ingredients of the season, from the British strawberry to the mirabelle, creating delicacies like The Savoy Seasonal Summer Fruit Tartlet, Mango and Passionfruit Jelly and Banana Cremeux. fairmont.com

 The team behind the afternoon tea in the elegant Chinoiserie at Jumeirah Carlton Tower in Belgravia have been awarded the coveted number one spot in ‘Afternoon Tea of the Year 2018’.
 The competition process had stringent timings and, due to the fact that they didn’t have access to a freezer, even involved the team biking their sorbet from their hotel kitchen to the competition’s headquarters – dedication to the cause.
 It is easy to see how they nabbed their prize – the mouthwatering Symphony Afternoon Tea is not only a feast for the senses but also a clever concept, fashioned on the four movements of a symphonic orchestral experience.
 It was further inspired by the resident harpist who serenades guests in the Chinoiserie as they enjoy the afternoon tea.